yuvalmGS/gigaspaces-wiki-jekyll/sbp/space-dump-and-reload.markdown

 {% tip %}
-If you would like to perform hardware maintenance activities without shutting down the system you can use a [rolling upgrade technique|XAP71:Deploying onto the Service Grid#HotDeploy].
+If you would like to perform hardware maintenance activities without shutting down the system you can use a depanlinkrolling upgrade techniquetengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP71/Deploying+onto+the+Service+Grid#HotDeploybelakanglink.
 {% endtip %}